srosanba/sas-statrep/README.md

 ### Use StatRep (~5 minutes)

-1. Create a `github` folder under `H:/statrep` and copy `quickstart.tex` into this location.
+1. Create a `myfirstpaper` folder under `H:/statrep` and copy `quickstart.tex` into this location.
-   1. Thus creating `H:/statrep/github/quickstart.tex`.
+   1. Thus creating `H:/statrep/myfirstpaper/quickstart.tex`.
 1. Double-click to open `quickstart.tex` in TexMaker.
-1. Insert a new line 3 that reads `\def\SRrootdir{H:/statrep/github}`.
+1. Insert a new line 3 that reads `\def\SRrootdir{H:/statrep/myfirstpaper}`.
    1. This line lets `statrep_macros.sas` know where to save things.
-1. Compile the TEX file.
+1. Compile the LaTeX file.
-   1. This should create several files in `H:/statrep/github`.
+   1. This should create several files in `H:/statrep/myfirstpaper`.
       1. Examine `quickstart.pdf`.
 Note the placeholders such as `Missing File lst/tsta.lst`.
       1. Examine `quickstart_SR.sas`.
 Stare in amazement.
 1. Run `quickstart_SR.sas` using Enterprise Guide (does not seem to work in batch).
    1. This should generate some folders with output (`lst`, `png`).
-1. Compile the TEX file a second time.
+1. Compile the LaTeX file a second time.
    1. This should pull the `lst` and `png` outputs into the PDF file.
    1. Sometimes you have to compile an extra time to get the png labels to line up right.
 I do not know why.
 Just click the button twice and get over it.